abitofhelp/servicelib/transaction/README.md

 The `CheckedRollback` function creates a rollback operation with error checking and logging.

-See the [Error Handling Example](../examples/transaction/error_handling_example.go) for a complete, runnable example of how to use the CheckedRollback function.
+See the [Error Handling Example](../EXAMPLES/transaction/error_handling_example/main.go) for a complete, runnable example of how to use the CheckedRollback function.

 ## Examples

-For complete, runnable examples, see the following files in the examples directory:
+For complete, runnable examples, see the following files in the EXAMPLES directory:

-- [Basic Saga Example](../examples/transaction/basic_saga_example.go) - Shows how to use the WithTransaction function
+- [Basic Saga Example](../EXAMPLES/transaction/basic_saga_example/main.go) - Shows how to use the WithTransaction function
-- [Basic Usage Example](../examples/transaction/basic_usage_example.go) - Shows how to create and use a Transaction
+- [Basic Usage Example](../EXAMPLES/transaction/basic_usage_example/main.go) - Shows how to create and use a Transaction
-- [Context Timeout Example](../examples/transaction/context_timeout_example.go) - Shows how to use context timeouts with transactions
+- [Context Timeout Example](../EXAMPLES/transaction/context_timeout_example/main.go) - Shows how to use context timeouts with transactions
-- [Custom Transaction Example](../examples/transaction/custom_transaction_example.go) - Shows how to create a custom transaction
+- [Custom Transaction Example](../EXAMPLES/transaction/custom_transaction_example/main.go) - Shows how to create a custom transaction
-- [Error Handling Example](../examples/transaction/error_handling_example.go) - Shows how to handle errors in transactions
+- [Error Handling Example](../EXAMPLES/transaction/error_handling_example/main.go) - Shows how to handle errors in transactions
-- [Idempotent Operations Example](../examples/transaction/idempotent_operations_example.go) - Shows how to create idempotent operations
+- [Idempotent Operations Example](../EXAMPLES/transaction/idempotent_operations_example/main.go) - Shows how to create idempotent operations

 ## Best Practices